Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Hmph!"

 Whatever, no time to think about that.
-They all dashed outside into the metallic balcony.
-They were finding its source.

-Mythra had question for Rex suddenly, "Hey, can I ask something?"
+They all dashed outside into the metallic balcony, searching for its source, when Mythra had something for Rex, "Hey, can I ask something?"

 "You need permission now?"